The purpose of the Scheme is to convey clients without alternative means of transport to hospitals or clinics to meet appointments or for admission.

 - They have a significant health problem which could be exacerbated by a long journey on public transport.

-- A patient must be able to get into and out of a car with a little help if necessary and walking aids can be taken.
+- A client must be able to get in and out of a standard car, with a little help if necessary.

-- Lightweight, folding wheelchairs may be taken if the driver agrees but if not a wheelchair can usually be found at the hospital.
-The Scheme cannot transport patients who are confined to a wheelchair.
+- Lightweight, folding wheelchairs may be taken if the driver agrees but, if not, a wheelchair can usually be found at the hospital.

 - Clients under 18 must always be accompanied by an adult.
-A car seat is a legal requirement for children under the age of 10.
+A car seat is a legal requirement for children under the age of 10 and should be provided and fitted in the vehicle by the parent/guardian.
+The Transport Scheme is unable to provide car seats.

-- At least 48 hours’ notice is required.
+- At least 3 working days’ notice is required.
 The Scheme is not an emergency service and last minute requests for transport cannot be guaranteed.

-- Bookings cannot be accepted for evening appointments or for appointments before 7.30am.
+- Bookings cannot be accepted for evening appointments (after 6pm) or for appointments before 7.30am.

 As all our drivers are volunteers there may be occasions when we don’t have sufficient drivers to meet demand and it should be noted that a booking doesn’t automatically guarantee a car.